KingGenius5/Live-Updates-Scraper/README.md

 A web-scraper for dynamic webisites.

-Will be scraping NYT for updates in general.
+Will be scraping NYT, WAPO, other news sites for updates in general (will focus on politics).